CommonWealthRobotics/CommonWealthRobotics.github.io/README.md

 ... etc/

 ```

+* `title: "some title"` the name of the current step
+* `step: #` Same as menu order smaller steps come sooner.
+* `layout: post` sets the page layout. should always be post for steps.

 ## Adding Normal Pages ##
 not everything has to be a tutorial, it can be a page.